-While in college I don’t know how many dinners would end up being a freshly baked French Baguette and a pound of asparagus.
+While in college, I don’t know how many dinners would end up being a freshly baked French Baguette and a pound of asparagus.
 I would go to certain restaurants based on the bread they gave you while you waited for your dinner.
-A great cheap dinner was heading over to Olive Garden and overindulging in their endless bread sticks and salad.
-I had no time for the soup, I needed all the room for bread.
+A great cheap dinner to overindulge in was Olive Garden and their endless breadsticks and salad.
+I had no time for the soup.
+I needed all the room for bread.
 Another must was stopping at Panera Bread and diving into a bread bowl filled with broccoli and cheddar soup on a cold, rainy day.

 Nowadays, things have changed.
 I’m not exactly sure how it came about, but lately, my sinful desire can be satisfied with a warm bowl of savory grits.
 But don’t get it twisted.
 I’m not looking for sweet grits.
 I am searching for a tasty bowl of cheesy and a little bit salty grits.
 Loving grits wasn’t an overnight thing.
 They really had to grow on me.
 When I was younger, I would turn my nose up to them.
 The first time I tried grits was when I was at the Green Market and stopped by a booth called The Purple Shrimp and tried their Shrimp and Grits.
 What made me finally try them was the fact that they were Cajun flavored.
 I was not prepared for how unbelievable the mix of Parmesan cheese and tomato butter sauce would be with the smooth grits.
 The steamed shrimp was just added goodness.
 It was love at first bite.